Minnesota Conference Response

 More ways the Minnesota Conference is responding

-- In accordance with the latest Centers for Disease Control and Minnesota Department of Health recommendations, all Minnesota Conference-sponsored events for the foreseeable future will move to virtual gatherings.
-Events for which that is not possible will be cancelled or postponed.
-We are exploring how to move in-person gatherings like the Clergy Leadership Academy, Ending Well, and the ordinands’ retreat into virtual events.
+- In accordance with the latest Centers for Disease Control and Minnesota Department of Health recommendations, most Minnesota Conference-sponsored events for the foreseeable future will move to virtual gatherings.
+Events for which that is not possible will have hybrid online/in-person components.

-- We have a COVID-19 response team that meets frequently each week to share and process new information so that we can pass along helpful information and recommendations to you.
+- We have a COVID-19 response team that meets frequently to share and process new information so that we can pass along helpful information and recommendations to you.

-- We received a loan through the Paycheck Protection Program under the federal CARES Act so that we can stretch our reserves to help us keep underwriting ministry.
+- We received a loan through the Paycheck Protection Program under the federal CARES Act in 2020 so that we could stretch our reserves to help us keep underwriting ministry.